 ©Ken Lund / flickr – License

-Technically, it’s known as the Rainy River—Rainy Lake Watershed, but, no matter what you call it, Rainy Lake is the largest man made lake in Minnesota.
+Technically, it’s known as the Rainy River—Rainy Lake Watershed, but, no matter what you call it, Rainy Lake is the largest man-made lake in Minnesota.
 But, don’t let that designation fool you into thinking that, without humans, this lake wouldn’t exist.
 Originally, Rainy Lake existed in a smaller version as a watershed of the Rainy River.
 Then, in 1909, the 30,000 horsepower International Falls Dam was completed, which increased the size of Rainy Lake.
-So, technically, this means Rainy Lake, at its current dimensions, is a man made lake.
+So, technically, this means Rainy Lake, at its current dimensions, is a man-made lake.

 Today, the lake sits squarely on the border between Minnesota and the Canadian Province of Ontario.
 International Falls, to the east, is the closest town of size.
 Several small towns—Rainer, Ericsburg, Island View, and Ray—lie within the lake’s watershed.
 Rainy River – Rainy Lake watershed covers 583,791 acres; it’s largely bordered by dense, northern Minnesota forests.
 Further, the easternmost part of the lake forms part of the watershed for Voyageurs National Park.

-Other Man Made Lakes in Minnesota
+Other Man-Made Lakes in Minnesota

 ©McGhiever / Creative Commons – License

-Rainy Lake is officially the largest man made lake in Minnesota.
+Rainy Lake is officially the largest man-made lake in Minnesota.
 But, what about other noteworthy reservoirs in the Land of 10,000 Lakes?
 Let’s take a look at a few of the largest reservoirs in the state.

 First, there’s Lake Winnibigoshish, in north-central Minnesota.
-Despite its name, this lake is actually a reservoir which owes its size to the Winnibigoshish Dam.
+Despite its name, this lake is actually a reservoir that owes its size to the Winnibigoshish Dam.
 Without the dam, Lake Winnibigoshish would still be a sizable body of water, but, with the dam, it has grown even larger.
 On a smaller scale, Deer Lake (also in north-central Minnesota) is another natural Minnesota lake augmented by a dam.
 All in all, there are dozens upon dozens of natural bodies of water in the state that have grown larger due to human water management techniques.

 History of International Falls: the Closest Town

-International Falls is the closest town to the largest man made lake in Minnesota.
+International Falls is the closest town to the largest man-made lake in Minnesota.
 Both the townsite and the surrounding lands were first occupied by Native Americans, who lived and hunted on the land for thousands of years.
 The European history of International Falls began in the 1870s, though the town was not officially named until 1894.
 Back then, International Falls was known as Koochiching.
 In 1901, Koochiching was officially incorporated.

-During the first decade of the twentieth century, construction of both the dam and a mill led to an influx of settlers.
+During the first decade of the twentieth century, the construction of both the dam and a mill led to an influx of settlers.
 In 1907, the railroad arrived in International Falls, making it an even bigger destination on the map.
 By this time, the name of the town had been changed to International Falls, and a community had begun to grow.

 Wildlife Near Rainy Lake